 Certain employees of Infosys are also participants of a defined contribution plan.
-The company makes monthly contributions under the superannuation plan (the "Plan") to the Infosys Technologies Limited Employees Superannuation Fund Trust based on a specified percentage of each covered employee's salary.
-Infosys has no further obligations to the Plan beyond its monthly contributions.
+Infosys makes monthly contributions under the superannuation plan (the "Plan") to the Infosys Technologies Limited Employees Superannuation Fund Trust based on a specified percentage of each covered employee's salary.
+The company has no further obligations to the Plan beyond its monthly contributions.